 Driving-Related Grounds for License Revocation

-The following violations can get your driver's license revoked, but typically only after multiple convictions or for particularly serious offenses:
+The following violations can get your driver's license revoked, typically after multiple or egregious offenses:

 - Reckless driving